 Please note that products may take up to six weeks to arrive once ordered.
 We will work to keep this time as short as possible but we also want you to plan ahead.
 If you don’t receive your order after six weeks please email: SPandYP@stirling.gov.uk

-For more details and to make an order, visit: https://www.young.scot/get-informed/stirling/period-protected-during-covid-19
+For more details, visit: https://www.young.scot/get-informed/stirling/period-protected-during-covid-19

 Application forms for Footwear and Clothing Grants for school session 2020/2021 are now available on the Stirling Council website: